AtomGraph/LinkedDataHub/README.md

   5. Install `ssl/owner/keystore.p12` into a web browser of your choice (password is the `$owner_cert_pwd` value supplied to `setup.sh`)
      - Google Chrome: `Settings > Advanced > Manage Certificates > Import...`
      - Mozilla Firefox: `Options > Privacy > Security > View Certificates... > Import...`
      - Apple Safari: The file is installed directly into the operating system.
-Open the file and import it using the [Keychain Access](https://support.apple.com/guide/keychain-access/what-is-keychain-access-kyca1083/mac) tool.
+Open the file and import it using the [Keychain Access](https://support.apple.com/guide/keychain-access/what-is-keychain-access-kyca1083/mac) tool (drag it to the `local` section).
      - Microsoft Edge: Does not support certificate management, you need to install the file into Windows.
 [Read more here](https://social.technet.microsoft.com/Forums/en-US/18301fff-0467-4e41-8dee-4e44823ed5bf/microsoft-edge-browser-and-ssl-certificates?forum=win10itprogeneral).
   6. Open **https://localhost:4443/** in that web browser